 46. Itchy Skin: While stretching, the skin may become itchy.
 This can be a sign of stretch marks or pregnancy rash, or it can just be a common annoyance.
 Keep the skin moisturized daily.

 47. Metal Mouth: That metallic taste is not in your head.
-The taste buds can change during pregnancy – or your salivary glands are under producing.
+The taste buds can change during pregnancy – or your salivary glands are under-producing.
 More Ideas: here

 49. Varicose Veins: Enlarged, bluish bulging vessels that have been stretched and weakened.
 Blood accumulates here and results in cramping, aching and heaviness.
-Avoid standing or sitting for long periods and wear lose fitting garments.
+Avoid standing or sitting for long periods and wear loose fitting garments.
 Other Ideas: here

 50. Cravings: Cravings normally are a sign your body is in need of something – and it is typically not the food you are wanting, but a vitamin or mineral you are lacking.
 Here’s a great chart to help: